lukeed/tempura/readme.md

 Please visit the [`/bench`](/bench) directory for complete, reproducible benchmarks.

 The following is a subset of the full results, presented without context.
-Again, please visit [`/bench`](/bench) for explanations and/or comparisons.
+Again, please visit [`/bench`](/bench) for explanations, comparisons, and/or differences.

 ```
 Benchmark: Render w/ raw values (no escape)